Edinson Cavani, Harry Kane, Erling Haaland: Who should be Man Utd's striker?

-With questions remaining over who could be Manchester United's main striker, the Sky Sports pundits discuss three options - Edinson Cavani, Harry Kane, Erling Haaland.
+With questions remaining over who could be Manchester United's main striker, the Sky Sports pundits discuss three options - Edinson Cavani, Harry Kane and Erling Haaland.

 Cavani produced a man-of-the-match performance in Man Utd's 3-1 victory against Tottenham on Super Sunday, scoring the second goal in another away win.